stefanofa/awesome/TOPICS.md

 *   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

-*   [millionco/react-doctor](https://github.com/millionco/react-doctor) - Let coding agents diagnose and fix your React code
+*   [millionco/react-doctor](https://github.com/millionco/react-doctor) - Your agent writes bad React.
+This catches it

 ## obsidian